 Our cafeteria service is provided by Compass Group (Chartwells).
 Cash, debit, and credit cards are accepted.
+The cafeteria is open for lunch and nutrition break.

 Cashless Schools

 The preferred method of payment for all school fees (student fees, athletic fees, course/lab fees, grad fee, etc.) is through School Cash Online.
 To register, go to: https://anglophonewest.schoolcashonline.com/